-Left Sibling ID (4 bytes): This field contains the Stream ID of the left sibling.
-If there is no left sibling, the field MUST be set to NOSTREAM (0xFFFFFFFF).
+Left Sibling ID (4 bytes): This field contains the stream ID of the left sibling.
+If there is no left sibling, the field MUST be set to NOSTREAM (0xFFFFFFF).

-Value Meaning REGSID 0x00000000 - 0xFFFFFFF9 Regular stream ID to identify directory entry.
+Value Meaning REGSID 0x00000000 - 0xFFFFFFF9 Regular stream ID to identify the directory entry.
 MAXREGSID 0xFFFFFFA Maximum regular stream ID.
-NOSTREAM If there is no left sibling.
+NOSTREAM 0xFFFFFFF If there is no left sibling.